A wolf in hero’s clothing

 In the Zelda series, Ocarina of Time (or OoT) stands tall as a monument of greatness.
-It’s the most famous and the best-loved opus, and for those who have played it before Twilight Princess, it almost invariably wins by comparison.
+It’s the most famous and the best-loved opus – although Breath of the Wild has arguably challenged that status since then –, and for those who have played it before Twilight Princess, it almost invariably wins by comparison.
 Well, not for me.

 The second reason is the gameplay.
 While the basics are essentially a direct copy of OoT, there is one major innovation.
 According to the storyline, the Twilight Realm, a dimension that usually exists in parallel to the ‘normal’ world, suddenly begins to manifest directly into it, shadowy black monsters included.
 It appears as a golden glow with dark particles rising up from the ground and transforms Hyrule’s inhabitants into spirits.
 However, Link, who holds the Triforce of Courage, as he usually does in the series, reacts to it in quite a different way: he transforms into a large wolf.
 And while this feature unfortunately dwindles in importance as the game progresses, it nevertheless lends a welcome change of pace to several of the game’s sequences.
-Wolf Link may not be a genius swordsman or a master bowyer, but he’s fun and original to play as, no matter what the naysayers maintain.
+Wolf Link may not be a genius swordsman or a master bowyer, but I found him fun and original to play as.
 Adding to the charm are his idle animations, which are essentially those of a big dog (scratching his ear, rolling around on his back).
 Paradoxically enough, Wolf Link is also instrumental in learning sword techniques: peppered around the world are stones with holes in them, which look like Gossip Stones from OoT and produce a melody when the wind blows through them.
-By howling along with the melody (there’s your musical element), Wolf Link can trigger sword fighting sequences against a skeleton (…) which allow vanilla Link to perfect his swordplay.
+By howling along with the melody (there’s your musical element), Wolf Link can trigger sword fighting sequences against a skeletal warrior, which allow Human Link to perfect his swordplay.
 Some of these techniques are particularly handy, by the way, lending an extra layer of sophistication to combat.

 With all this in mind, the game does have its flaws, or, at least, points of contention.
 For one thing, the Wii and GameCube versions are mirror images of each other: as Link is traditionally left-handed, but the Wiimote isn’t, the developers solved the problem by flipping the entire game over (so what’s east on the GameCube is west on the Wii).
 I’d classify it as a nitpick, but Link purists may disagree.
 Moving along, strange creatures called Oocca have been introduced, their main gameplay purpose being to serve as quicksave points within dungeons, allowing Link to exit and come back in where he left off.
 I suppose this could be handy, if you found you needed to leave a dungeon for whatever reason, but I don’t think I’ve ever used them, so I find it a supremely superfluous feature.
 Not to mention that they look profoundly disturbing.